Lagnachi Bedi: Plot

 In the quaint town, Sindhu, a kind-hearted girl and recent medical graduate, dreams of becoming a surgeon in Mumbai.
 Across the story, she meet Raghav, a guy aiming to be a police officer, coming from a big family with lots of different thoughts.

-Things get interesting when Raghav and Rani start liking each other during a trip.
+Raghav and Rani start liking each other during a trip.
 But, life throws a curveball, and Vikram loses contact with Rani because of a lost phone.
 Feeling hurt, Rani ends up getting engaged to Raghav's brother, Raya.

 As life goes on, Sindhu faces a tragic loss—her father dies in a police operation gone wrong, all tangled up with Raghav.
 Feeling that Raghav is somehow responsible for her dad's death, Sindhu tries to take her own life.
 The villagers then push Raghav into marrying Sindhu to take care of her future.
-But here's the twist—they don't exactly warm up to each other as a married couple.
+But, they don't warm up to each other as a married couple.

 The story unfolds further, depicting Sindhu's life in Raghav's big family with its own mix of characters.
 Slowly, love starts to bloom between Sindhu and Raghav.
 They decide to get married again.
-But, of course, life isn't a smooth ride—Raghav's enemies create trouble, even attempting harm to Sindhu.
-It's a rollercoaster of emotions, testing their relationship at every turn.
+But, of course, life isn't a smooth ride—Raghav's enemies create trouble, even attempting harm to Sindhu, testing their relationship at every turn.